 - Add the olive oil to the pot and lower heat to medium.
 Add the onions and carrots and cook for 6 minutes.
 Add the garlic and cook 1 minute more.
 Add the tomato paste and work it into the vegetables, cooking for 3 minutes as it "caramelizes".

 - Pour a bit of the Guinness (about ⅓ cup) into the pot to deglaze.
-Scrape up any burnt bits from the bottom of the pot using a wooden utensil.
+Scrape up any browned, stuck-on bits from the bottom of the pot using a wooden utensil.
 Add in the rest of the Guinness, beef broth, water, seared meat, Herbes de Provence, and bay leaf and stir.

-- Cover the pot with the lid most of the way, leaving a small crack for steam to escape.
+- Cover the pot with the lid most of the way, leaving a crack open for steam to escape.
 Lower heat to a simmer and set the timer for 45 minutes, stirring periodically.
 At this time take the butter out of the refrigerator to soften.

-- After 45 minutes of simmering, add the potatoes to the pot of stew and then continue to simmer covered for 15 minutes.
+- After 45 minutes of simmering, add the potatoes to the pot of stew and then continue to simmer partly-covered for 15 minutes.
 Meanwhile add softened butter and flour to a bowl and work the two ingredients together until a paste develops (this is beurre manié).
 Form a ball and set aside at room temperature for now.

 Notes

-- Be sure to cover the pot (leaving it open just a crack) for the first hour of simmer time so the liquid doesn't evaporate too much.
+- Be sure to cover the pot (leaving it open a crack) for the first hour of simmer time so the liquid doesn't evaporate too much.

 Nutrition